 Penguins can be found in some of the most remote and extreme places in the southern hemisphere where you won’t even find a McDonalds, at least not just yet.
 So, what do penguins eat?

-Penguins are carnivores that mostly feed on fish, squid, and small crustaceans such as krill.
+Penguins are carnivores because they mostly eat fish, squid, and small crustaceans such as krill.
 They feed at sea by catching prey in their beaks and swallowing it whole.
 A penguin eats between 1-3kg of food per day, although they increase this when preparing to fast or feeding their young.

 Keep reading for some more facts about penguins, such as their feeding habits, how their diet differs between species, and how they regurgitate food to feed their offspring.